How The Things We Believe In Affect Our Finances

 With these simple tips and tools, you can build an emergency fund, even while living paycheck to paycheck.

-Just because you got away with a bad decision before doesn’t mean that you’ll continue to get by with it.
+Just because you got away with a bad decision before doesn’t mean you’ll continue to get by with it.

 It’s a little like walking away from an auto accident.
 You don’t automatically assume that you’ll be as fortunate the next time it happens.
-So the sane driver tries to avoid accidents.
+So, the sane driver tries to avoid accidents.

 The sane money manager also tries to avoid repeating financial mistakes.

-Related: How to Break Bad Financial Habits
+Related: How To Break Bad Financial Habits

 We respect your privacy.
 Unsubscribe at any time.

 If you hear yourself saying this, you need to check your math.
 Because it’s very rare that everyone is doing something dangerous.
-Usually it’s only a few people.
+Usually, it’s only a few people.
 And rarely do we know enough about their finances to know whether they’re really getting away with it.
 Even if they look prosperous, that doesn’t mean they don’t get calls from bill collectors and worry themselves to sleep each night.

 Besides, even if everyone were doing it, that doesn’t mean that it’s smart for you to do it.

 In the early 2000s, lots of people were using variable mortgages to buy homes they couldn’t afford.
 It seemed like everyone was doing it.
-But, the rates went up and they couldn’t afford to make the payments.
+But the rates went up and they couldn’t afford to make the payments.
 Many lost their homes in the 2008/09 crash.
 Now we know that it wasn’t alright.

 Bottom line?
 Think through any move and how it might affect your personal finances.